peterkost/unique_ip_counter/README.md

 information we need for a given IP address.
 We are also only working with IPv4 addresses which is limited to a bit over 4 billion.
 Therfore to store all of the information we need in memory we will a bit over 4 GB.

+With this implemented my test file executed in around 97 seconds.
+I haven't implemented proper RAM benchmarking, but I only saw it go to around 8GB from just peaking at activity monitor.
+Big improvment over the naive solution.

+We are using a fixed boolean array of size 4294967296.
+This is a lot of wasted space if we are using a small input file, however the problem states that "the file is unlimited in size" so this is a tradeoff worth making.
+At this time I believe that this is the optimal space complexity for the problem.

+## Five - Optimizing file reading